Yogendra-Wadkar/Telecom-Customer-Churn-Prediction-Using-Machine-Learning/README.md

 5. **Model Accuracy:** We assess the chosen model's accuracy using a user-defined function.
 6. **Conclusion:** Our findings and project outcomes are summarized.

+## Repository Structure

+- 📁 **Data:** This directory contains the dataset used for analysis.
+- 📁 **Notebooks:** Jupyter notebooks detailing each project phase.
+- 📁 **Project Description**: This section provides a brief overview of the project's purpose and goals.
+- 📁 **Project Storytelling**: Dive into our project journey, from data collection to analysis and modeling.
+- 📁 **Visualization Summary**: Explore our compelling visualizations and graphs, offering insights into the data.
+- 📁 **Conclusion**: Discover the key takeaways and outcomes of our Telecom Customer Churn Prediction project.

 Feel free to explore our project and predictions. 🚀